bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

-# BC Government organizations in GitHub
+# B.C.
+Government organizations in GitHub

 Many teams building software for the B.C. government use [GitHub](https://github.com) to host their code.
 Using GitHub you can: